Restore volume from backup

 OpenStack Horizon

-To restore a backup of a volume using OpenStack Horizon, follow these steps:
+To restore a backup of a volume using OpenStack Horizon

-• Note the size of the backup you would like to restore.
+• Note the size of the backup you want to restore.

 • Follow the steps in our Creating a persistent volume guide to create an empty volume of the same size as the backup.
 Note the name.